AdobeDocs/experience-manager-65.en/help/assets/video-profiles.md

 >
 >For video smart crop to work, you must include one or more video encoding presets with your video profile.

 To use smart crop for video, you create an adaptive or progressive video encoding profile.
-As part of your profile, use the Smart Crop Ratio tool to select pre-defined crop ratios.
+As part of your profile, use the **[!UICONTROLSmart Crop Ratio]** tool to select pre-defined crop ratios.
 As an example, after you define your video encoding presets, you can add a "Mobile Landscape" definition with a smart crop ratio of 16x9, and a "Mobile Portrait" definition with a smart crop ration of 9x16.
 Other smart crop ratios from which you can choose include 1x1, 4x3, and 4x5.

 ![Editing a video encoding profile with smart crop](assets/edit-smart-crop-video2.png)

-Note that you can toggle video smart crop in the video profile to either on or off using the slider to the far right of "Smart Crop Ratio" in the user interface.
+Note that you can toggle video smart crop in the video profile to either on or off using the slider to the far right of **[!UICONTROL Smart Crop Ratio]** in the user interface.

 After you create and save your video profile, you can apply it to the folders you want.